getzlab/DLBCL-Classifier/README.md

 evaluate the models use nohup commands - if your CPU is not able to tolerate the amount of jobs, consider modifying your local version to serially run the models.

+# Generation of the Gene Sample Matrix (GSM, updated 24 Sep 2025)
+Four python scripts in subdirectory src_python/gsm_generation_scripts translate somatic variants in common formats into a GSM with samples listed horizontally and DLBCL driver variants  vertically.
+The GSM can then be input to the downloadable DLBclass app (https://data.broadinstitute.org/dlbclass) which assigns each sample to one of five possible classes.

+1) maf2gsm.py: converts somatic mutations from Mutation Annotation Format (MAF) format (https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) to a partial GSM specific to mutations.
+2) sv2gsm.py: converts translocations from a tsv format similar to bedpe (https://bedtools.readthedocs.io/en/latest/content/general-usage.html).
+Optionally sv2gsm.py can also load translocations from a simple GSM-like format to create a combined translocation-specific GSM.
+3) seg2gsm.py: converts Copy Number Variants from seg format (https://igv.org/doc/desktop/#FileFormats/DataTracks/) to a CNV-specific GSM.
+4) combine2gsm.py: collects output from maf2gsm, sv2gsm, and seg2gsm to create a unified
+GSM including rows for all 163 DLBCL driver variants used by DLBclass.

 # Terra Workflow Links

 #### Main pipeline (Mutect, Mutsig2CV, Strelka, & others)